ELS-RD/transformer-deploy/README.md

-# Submillisecond Transformer inference
+# Submillisecond Transformer inference and deployment on Nvidia Triton server

 Yes, you can perfom inference with transformer based model in less than 1ms on the cheapest GPU available on Amazon (T4)!

 The command below have been tested on a AWS G4.dnn with IMAGE VERSION USED.
-They may need some small adaptations to be run on a modern Linux
+They may need some small adaptations to be run on a modern Linux.

 ## Performance target